FAQ - Incoming Students

 - I may not be able to get to Houston before the semester begins.
 Are there resources to help me search for housing?

-Graduate housing applications will open March 1 and close April 20.
-Students who have already accepted their housing offer and made a deposit may contact Housing and Dining before mid July and choose the option to be waitlisted if they do not anticipate a September arrival.
+Graduate housing applications close in late April.
+Students who have already accepted their housing offer and made a deposit may contact Housing and Dining before mid-July and choose the option to be waitlisted if they do not anticipate a September arrival.
 Graduate housing then will be offered on a first-arrived first-placed basis until the property is filled.
-If the property becomes full before the end of the Fall term, Housing and Dining plans to assist incoming students that have applied to campus housing with identifying short and long term places to live.
+An off-campus housing directory is also available.

 Once your student record has been created, you will begin receiving the GSA weekly announcements.
 Sublets, roommate requests and apartment shares are frequently listed here and in several Rice Facebook groups such as the GSA Facebook Group,Rice University Housing, Sublets & Roommates, and Rice Students Selling Things (you’ll need a Rice email to join this one).
 The Graduate Student Association has a searchable tool of off-campus housing available here.